srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     }
     ```

-    As you might expect from the name, the purpose of this method is to load the X509 certificate from disk.
+    As you might expect from the name, the purpose of this method is to load the X.509 certificate from disk.
 Should the load succeed, the method returns an instance of the **X509Certificate2** class.

     > **Information**: You may be curious as to why the result is an **X509Certificate2** type rather than an **X509Certificate**.
 The **X509Certificate** is an earlier implementation and is limited in its functionality.
 The **X509Certificate2** is a subclass of **X509Certificate** with additional functionality that supports both V2 and V3 of the X509 standard.

-    The method creates an instance of the **X509Certificate2Collection** class and then attempts to import the **new-device.cert.pfx** from disk, using the the hard-coded password.
+    The method creates an instance of the **X509Certificate2Collection** class and then attempts to import the certificate file from disk, using the the hard-coded password.
 The **X509KeyStorageFlags.UserKeySet** values specifies that private keys are stored in the current user store rather than the local computer store.
 This occurs even if the certificate specifies that the keys should go in the local computer store.

     Next, the method iterates through the imported certificates (in this case, there should only be one) and verifies that the certificate has a private key.
 Should the imported certificate not match this criteria, an exception is thrown, otherwise the method returns the imported certificate.

-1. To insert the final missing method, **ProvisionDevice**, insert the following code beneath the `// INSERT ProvisionDevice method below here` comment:
+1. Locate the `// INSERT ProvisionDevice method below here` comment.

+1. To implement the ProvisionDevice method, enter the following code:

     ```csharp
     private static async Task<DeviceClient> ProvisionDevice(ProvisioningDeviceClient provisioningDeviceClient, SecurityProviderX509Certificate security)